ghastly-qurk/permutations/README.md

-# permutations
+# Permutations
-Gives all the permutations of a word except the word itself
+Prints all the permutations of a word except the word itself

+Uses the permutations function from itertools

+Programmed in Python 3.5